Colonoscopy could spot Parkinson's before symptoms worsen

 Summary

-This study looks at whether tissue samples taken during a routine colonoscopy can find signs of Parkinson's disease.
-Researchers want to see if a protein called alpha-synuclein is present in the colon of people with Parkinson's.
-The goal is to catch the disease earlier, before movement problems become severe.
-The study involves 20 adults aged 40 to 99 who already have a Parkinson's diagnosis and are scheduled for a colonoscopy.
+This study tests whether tissue samples taken during a routine colonoscopy can find signs of Parkinson's disease.
+Researchers look for a protein called alpha-synuclein in the colon of people already diagnosed with Parkinson's.
+If successful, this could lead to earlier detection and treatment.
+The study involves 20 adults aged 40 to 99 who are scheduled for a colonoscopy.

 Disclaimer Read more